Syria – Southeast (Damascus, Daraa, as-Suwayda) November 1-3, 2019

 Day 1

 Beirut.
 I was picked up at the Beirut airport by a Lebanese as Syrians can’t drive to the airport, taken to a restaurant and waited 10 minutes for my Syrian driver to pick me up.
-Beirut – bombed out buildings, a general level of decrepitude not seen for a while, wall to wall traffic, frequent military chokepoints with camo-painted barriers, sand bags, tiny guardhouses and soldiers wielding large guns.
-This was a huge change from Ashgabat that is ultra-clean and modern.
+Beirut – bombed-out buildings, a general level of decrepitude not seen for a while, wall-to-wall traffic, frequent military chokepoints with camo-painted barriers, sandbags, tiny guardhouses and soldiers wielding large guns.
+This was a huge change from Ashgabat which is ultra-clean and modern.

 It seemed to take hours to get out of Beirut – the traffic was bad but the driver also didn’t seem to know where he was going and was constantly asking other drivers out the car window directions.
 It was nauseating dealing with all the heavy exhaust from trucks.
 I had no Lebanese or Syrian money (just $US) and no water.
 We finally stopped at a store – they accepted $US.